halflumi/rust-advertisement/Hot-Patching in Rust.md

 008412EA | ret
 ```

-Now the 5 bytes to be replaced by the `jmp` instruction from `008412A0` to `008412A4` is a single instruction, which is guaranteed to be atomic, ruling out the multi-thread issues.
+Now the 5 bytes to be replaced by the `jmp` instruction from `008412A0` to `008412A4` is a single instruction, which is guaranteed to be atomic, ruling out the afore-mentioned multi-thread issues.

 I carried out this investigation because I couldn't find any Rustc arguments for hot-patchable functions.
 With that in the mix, there is indeed a missing piece of the puzzle in terms of the hot-patching support in Rust.
 Until Rustc supports compiling of hot-patchable functions, we may need to insert the NOP instructions manually or try to dig into the compiler to add a function attribute for it, though that's not in the range of this report.